Delicious Edible Ground Covers to Grow for Food and Beauty

 Their lush green leaves are reminiscent of lily pads, and when they bloom, the flowers attract pollinators all day long, making them a good option as a ground cover for berries, cucumbers, and other crops that need more than just wind for pollination.

-Nasturtiums are also highly attractive to aphids, which may sound like a nuisance to some, but this is what makes them such a great trap crop—that is, a crop that’s sacrificed in order to keep aphids off your more valuable crops.
+Nasturtiums are also highly attractive to aphids, which may sound like a nuisance to some, but this is what makes them such a great trap crop to keep aphids off your more valuable crops.

 Plant them around susceptible crops and as soon as you see an infestation on your nasturtiums, pull and trash the affected plants so the aphids don’t jump to your other crops.

-Herbs like oregano (and its Mediterranean cousins, thyme and marjoram) are ideal for in-ground garden beds that see some foot traffic.
-This type of ground cover can tolerate a little trampling and still be effective as an ornamental and edible plant.
-In mild climates, it can be grown as an evergreen ground cover (especially the creeping varieties) to protect the soil year-round.
+Mediterranean herbs like oregano, thyme and marjoram are ideal for in-ground garden beds that see some foot traffic.
+These types of ground covers can tolerate a little trampling and still be effective as ornamental and edible plants.
+In mild climates, oregano, thyme, and marjoram can be grown as evergreen ground covers to protect the soil year-round.

-As a bonus: Stepping on oregano releases its fragrance into the air, and it’s these same aromatic oils that help repel insects like fleas.
+As a bonus: Stepping on these herbs releases their fragrance into the air, and it’s these same aromatic oils that help repel insects like fleas.

-The herb is a cold-hardy, drought-tolerant perennial (often surviving freezing temperatures) and likes well-draining soil and full sun (though it will also grow in partial shade).
+All of these herbs are cold-hardy, drought-tolerant perennials that like well-draining soil and full sun (though they’ll also grow in partial shade).

-That means it should only be used as a ground cover for plants with similar water needs, such as chard, okra, and artichokes.
-It also grows well with deep-rooted plants that don’t need to be continually saturated.
+That means they should only be used as ground covers for plants with similar low to moderate water needs, such as chard, okra, and artichokes.
+They also grow well with deep-rooted plants that don’t need to be frequently watered.

 Learn more: Know how deep your vegetable crops go so you can plan your garden accordingly